bekk/ndc-graphql-workshop/README.md

 }
 ```

+**c) Add `House` to the API.
+Use GraphiQL to list all houses.**

-**c) It should also be possible to find which house a character belongs to.**
+**d) It should also be possible to find which house a character belongs to.**

-**d) [Frontend] Get required data for a specific character in `Character.js` by implementing `react-apollo`'s `Query`-component.
+**e) [Frontend] Get required data for a specific character in `Character.js` by implementing `react-apollo`'s `Query`-component.
 You might need to update your server side GraphQL schema to get all required fields.
 Useful documentation can be found here: https://www.apollographql.com/docs/react/essentials/queries/**

 ## Task 4 - Mutations